If you love the color ‘BLUE,’ learn about the best blue flowers you can grow in containers!

 The most favorite annual flower, available in almost every color and blooms so abundantly.
 Petunia flowers are absolutely joyful to look at.
 You can easily find transplants in blue color in your nearby nurseries or look at seed catalogs on the web for more options.
 Read these petunia growing tips to learn growing petunias in pots!

 Climate– Lobelia can be grown in any climate as an annual

-Lobelia is another annual that we loved to add in our list of best blue flowers for containers.
+Lobelia is another annual that we loved to add to our list of best blue flowers for containers.
 While many of its varieties are available in white, pink, and red color the most commonly seen color is blue.
 You can grow it in small containers, spilled flower pot, and hanging baskets and in beautiful container arrangements as a filler like this arrangement above– Lobelia, creeping jenny, and purple petunias!

 10. Scabiosa (Pincushion Flower)

 Climate– It is possible to grow it in almost every climate, either as a short-lived perennial or an annual.